jmoyers/compilers/finite_automata.md

 * 1* + (01)* + (001)* + (000*1)*
 * (0 + 1)*00

-So for graphs like the above with choices, I like to work through the obvious paths that look like concatenations towards the end of the graph (state transition chains which have no options).

-****From the above, you can work out that there are at least two zeroes in a row before hitting the last node.
+I like to work through the obvious paths that look like state transition chains which have no options.
+From the above, you can work out that there are at least two zeroes in a row before hitting the last node.
 Due to repeating non-optional zeroes, the last one is correct.

 This looks promising: http://ivanzuzak.info/noam/webapps/fsm_simulator/